We will recommend 10 most beautiful places for tourists to visit in Ethiopia.

 Axum is one of the 10 most beautiful places for tourists, an ancient city in northern Ethiopia, renowned for its rich history and archaeological significance.

-These obelisks, some of which stand over 20 meters tall, are intricately carved and served as markers for royal tombs, symbolizing the power and wealth of the Aksumite rulers.
+They were used as markers for royal tombs, symbolizing the power and wealth of the Aksumite rulers.

 7. Bahir Dar, Ethiopia: